Store Hours

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Nourish your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch keeps your soil from drying out and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch controls weeds and keeps your soil from drying out.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store, or you can learn how to compost DIY-style.
+The next time you need "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Westerly Garden Center, online, or on our mobile app.
+Don't miss a minute of growing season.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill, artificial grass, or an outdoor rug to your patio or balcony.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Westerly Garden Center, online, or on our mobile app.
 Let's get growing together.

 816 Hartford Turnpike